 Practical playbook for a Schedule 24 penalty proposal

 3. Within the first 21 days.
-Map the quality-of-disclosure position (telling, helping, giving access) and assemble the supporting evidence.
+Map your quality-of-disclosure position (telling, helping, giving access) and assemble the supporting evidence.
 Higher quality moves the eventual penalty closer to the floor; lower quality holds it near the maximum.

 If you are facing a Schedule 24 penalty proposal, the evidence and timing windows above are where the work happens.
 The form at the foot of the page is the route to a structured response.